 Please note: Due to requirements set by the state of Colorado, before a foster pet can enter a home, we must review a video or in-person inspection of the area the foster pet will be residing in.
 First, please review the foster home checklist and correct any potential hazards in your space.
 Then, take a brief walk-through video (under 2 minutes if possible) of any areas in your home that your foster pet will access and email the video to firstname.lastname@example.org.
 The video is valid for one year.
 We thank you for your cooperation and understanding of this state requirement.
 This requirement only applies to foster pets, not pets who have been officially adopted.

 Complete the application at the bottom of this page.
 After your application is accepted, you will receive an email with our online Foster Orientation video and Foster Manual to review.
 Now is a great time to pet-proof your space with this checklist!

 Record a brief video tour of the spaces that your foster pet will have access to in your home (including your yard) and email it to our Foster Coordinator for review.
 This step is required by the State of Colorado to ensure the space is free of hazards.

-Join our Roice-Hurst Fosters Facebook Group and visit the Foster Trello Board to pick out a foster pet!
-When you find one that sparks your interest, contact our Foster Coordinator to schedule a time to meet your new foster pet.
+Join our Roice-Hurst Fosters Facebook Group and browse the list of eligible potential foster pets below!
+When you find one that sparks your interest, contact our Foster Coordinator to schedule a time to meet and pick up.